libbitcoin/libbitcoin-explorer/README.md

 #### Compiling for Testnet

 Currently certain commands cannot work with both [testnet](https://en.bitcoin.it/wiki/Testnet) and mainnet.
 This is a libbitcoin restriction that will be lifted in a future version.
-In order to work with testnet in the interim the libraries must be recompiled with the testnet option:
+In order to work with testnet in the interim the libbitcoin libraries must be recompiled with the testnet option:
 ```
   $ ./install-bx.sh --enable-testnet
 ```